mindersec/minder/deployment/helm/README.md

     - `client_id`: The GitHub client ID to be used by Minder
     - `client_secret`: The GitHub client secret to be used by Minder

-  - `minder-identity-secrets`: Needs to contain the OAuth 2 client secret for minder server when authenticating with Keycloak.
+  - `minder-identity-secrets`: Needs to contain the OAuth 2 client secret for Minder server when authenticating with Keycloak.
 In particular, the following keys are required:
     - `identity_client_secret`: The Keycloak client secret to be used by Minder server